Global Advisory Board

 Brad McMullen manages the relationships with all of Boeing’s airline customers in the United States and Canada.
 As vice president of North America Sales for Boeing Commercial Airplanes, he leads the sales of Boeing airplanes and services to customers throughout the region.
 Before assuming his current position in August 2012, McMullen was vice president, Sales for Australia, Japan, New Zealand and the Pacific Islands.
 He assumed that role after serving as sales director for All Nippon Airways (ANA).
 He joined Sales 11 years ago and has been responsible for a variety of customers in the Americas and Leasing Sales Groups.
 Prior to joining the Sales organization, McMullen was a financial analyst in Boeing Commercial Airplanes’ Marketing organization, supporting sales campaigns throughout Asia, Europe and the Americas.
 He also supported the development of U.S. Export-Import Bank studies to help Boeing customers obtain financing for their Boeing airplane purchases.
 McMullen joined Boeing in 1990 as a financial analyst in the Supplier Management organization.
 Early in his career, he managed a group responsible for product development estimating and business case analysis for new and derivative wide-body airplane programs.
 Subsequently, he managed the Finance organization on the 747-500/600 Program as well as the Change Estimating organization spanning all wide-body aircraft.
 McMullen is a 1990 graduate of the University of Puget Sound’s Business Leadership Program, earning a Bachelor of Arts degree in Finance.
 In 2002 he was awarded an M.B.A. from the University of Washington, graduating Magna Cum Laude.
 In 2005, he completed the Advanced Management Program from the Wharton School at the University of Pennsylvania.

-Stewart holds a BA from the University of Pennsylvania and an MBA from the Kellogg School of Management.
-He and his wife Erin and two boys live in Laurelhurst.
+He holds a BA from the University of Pennsylvania and an MBA from the Kellogg School of Management.

 Vice President of Strategic Planning and Analytics, Dell